DataResponsibly/we-are-ai/modules/who-lives-who-dies-who-decides/_posts/2000-04-02-the-trolley-problem.md

 #### Discuss (10 min)

-Share your results and discuss:
+Return to the full group to share your results from the activity:
-* Your experience completing the trolley problems with the group.
+* Discuss your experience completing the trolley problems with the group.
 * How does your own bias appear through your results?
-* How does (or doesn't) the scenario apply to other areas of AI ethics?
+* How does (or doesn't) the scenario apply to other examples discussed in the course?